 A. Employees will pay fifteen percent (15%) of the health care premium and the Employer will pay eighty-five percent (85%) of the health care premium; however, for any alternative plans offered pursuant to Section 20.04 (A), the employees' premium share will be determined by the Director of DAS, but will not exceed fifteen percent (15%) of the premium.
-Employees who include a spouse as a dependent for healthcare coverage shall pay a surcharge of twelve dollars and fifty cents (\$12.50) per month in addition to the family premium.
+For the plan years beginning July 1, 2018 and July 1, 2019, employees who include a spouse as a dependent for healthcare coverage shall pay a surcharge of twelve dollars and fifty cents (\$12.50) per month in addition to the family premium.
+For the plan year beginning July 1, 2020, employees who include a spouse as a dependent for healthcare coverage shall pay a surcharge of twenty dollars (\$20.00) per month in addition to the family premium.